nf-core/nanoseq/docs/output.md

 * `results/pycoQC`
 An .html file output is produced that includes a run summary and graphical representation of distribution of read length, distribution of read quality scores, mean read quality per sequence length, output per channel over experiment time, output over experiment time, read quality over experiment time, readlength over experiment time, and percentage of reads per barcode.
 * `results/nanoplot/summary`
+An output of a .png file of a statistical summary and an html summary file.
 * `results/nanoplot/fastq`
-An output of a .png file
+An output of a .png plot of fastq QC.

 ## Alignment
-This pipeline allows the choice to do an alignment against a reference genome with either GraphMap or MiniMap2 or skip the alignment process.
+This pipeline allows the choice to do an alignment against a reference genome with either GraphMap or MiniMap2 and then sorting with SAMtools or skip the alignment processes altogether.

 *Documentation*:
 [GraphMap](https://github.com/isovic/graphmap)